 Bumper dives and fender squats

-Shock absorbers help to stabilize vehicles during acceleration, when shocks are worn or not strong to support the vehicle weight, they can make bumper of a vehicle dive when the brake is used and can also make fenders squat when picking pace.
+Shock absorbers help to stabilize vehicles during acceleration, when shocks are worn or not strong to support the vehicle weight, they can make the bumper of a vehicle dive when the brake is used and can also make fenders squat when picking pace.

 Bouncing of vehicle